ssp21/ssp21-spec/ssp21.md

 This authentication will ensure that a particular SCADA master is talking to a particular outstation.
 In other words, it shall only secure the communication link and will not authenticate individual users or operators of the system.
 Role Based Access Control (RBAC) and auditing of users is best done at the platform level, and is outside the scope of SSP21.
 Individual SCADA vendors are free to use different technologies such as Active Directory, RSA, LDAP, Kerberos, etc to manage users at the platform level.

-Particular BitS implementations could potentially used some metadata in certificates to limit or constrain what is allowed during a particular communication session.
+Particular BitS implementations could potentially use some metadata in certificates to limit or constrain what is allowed during a particular communication session.
 How this metadata is used or configured to limit permissions for a particular protocol is outside the scope of SSP21.

 ## Protection from replay